I was a late bloomer (I’m still waiting for boobs)…rimshot.

 Most awkward role to date has to be my role as a hooker masquerading as a businesswoman, in which I got to be “employed” by the brilliant Jemaine Clement (Moana/Flight of the Conchords)… in a laundromat… in “An Evening with Beverly Luff Linn (also starring Aubrey Plaza) just released this year.

-I’m really looking forward to the release of “Ballbuster” (starring Jerry O’Connell) in which my potty-mouthed Granny gets to rip him a new one.
+I can be seen in “Ballbuster” (starring Jerry O’Connell) as a potty-mouthed Granny who gets to rip him a new one.